GoogleChrome/ip-protection/Masked-Domain-List.md

 investingchannel.com                             | InvestingChannel                                               | Not Impacted By Script Blocking
 videostep.com                                    | Invibes                                                        | Not Impacted By Script Blocking
 videoplaza.tv                                    | Invidi                                                         | Not Impacted By Script Blocking
+invoca.net                                       | Invoca                                                         | Not Impacted By Script Blocking
 invocacdn.com                                    | Invoca                                                         | Not Impacted By Script Blocking
 islay.tech                                       | IslayTech                                                      | Not Impacted By Script Blocking
 itisatracker.com                                 | ItIsATracker                                                   | Not Impacted By Script Blocking